Close

 • Ensure all documents are translated into English by certified translators if originally in other languages

 Receive notification of the decision and collect your visa if approved.
+For e-visa applications, receive the eVisa by email and print it for presentation at the port of entry along with your passport.
 In case of rejection, review the reasons provided and consider reapplication with additional supporting documentation if circumstances permit.